AzazKamaz/DevExpLearn/README.md

 It includes project base and future corrections and will help you to take some experience in developing.
 **It's important to go over corrections strictly in order and exactly meet the requirements.**

 Any `code` quote is ready for google and research it.
+(But please, dont copy code)

 ## Frontend
 - Written on `JS`